fr31b3u73r/JodelAPI/README.md

 ```
 ...and many more

-Full documentation of public methods can be found in docs folder.
+Full documentation of public methods can be found in [online documentation (Javadoc)](https://fr31b3u73r.github.io/JodelAPI/).

 Feel free to commit changes and additions like missing methods, tests, docs etc.!
 If you encounter any problem don´t hesitate to open an issue - not all methods might be tested properly and bugs can occur at any time.